Teen Acne Facials in Danvers, MA: What Every Parent Should Know

 Parent Questions — Answered

-These are the questions we hear most from parents before booking their teen's first appointment at our Danvers studio.
+These are the questions I hear most from parents before booking their teen's first appointment with me in Danvers.

-For clients under 16, we ask that a parent or guardian be present for the first appointment.
+For clients under 16, I ask that a parent or guardian be present for the first appointment.
 After that initial visit, teens are welcome to come independently.
-For clients 16 and over, parental presence is welcome but not required.
+For clients 16 and over, parental presence is welcome but not required — though I always love when parents want to be involved.

 Some teens experience a brief purging period after their first extraction-focused facial — this is normal and means congestion is clearing.
-We always work at a pace that's appropriate for the skin's current state, and we'll give you clear guidance on what to expect in the days following the appointment.
+I always work at a pace appropriate for the skin's current state, and I give you clear guidance on exactly what to expect in the days following the appointment so nothing catches you off guard.

-For teens with active acne, we typically recommend every 4–6 weeks.
-This aligns with the skin's natural cell turnover cycle and allows each facial to build on the last.
-For teens with milder concerns, every 6–8 weeks or seasonally may be sufficient.
-We'll give you a specific recommendation after the first appointment.
+For teens with active acne, I typically recommend every 4–6 weeks.
+This aligns with the skin's natural cell turnover cycle and lets each facial build on the last.
+For teens with milder concerns, every 6–8 weeks may be enough.
+I'll give you my specific recommendation after I see your teen's skin in person.

 It depends on the medication.
-Teens on Accutane (isotretinoin) should not receive facials during their course of treatment.
-Topical retinoids and antibiotics are generally fine with some modifications to the treatment.
-Please let us know about any prescription medications when you book so we can plan the safest and most effective approach.
+Teens on Accutane (isotretinoin) should not receive facials during their course of treatment — I won't do it and I'd never compromise your teen's safety.
+Topical retinoids and antibiotics are generally fine with some modifications.
+Please let me know about any prescription medications when you join the waitlist so I can plan the safest approach.

-HM Aesthetics is located at 7 Federal Street, Unit 15, Danvers, MA 01923 — easily accessible from Salem, Beverly, Peabody, and Marblehead.
-All appointments are by booking only.
-Join our waitlist at the link below to get started.
+I'm located at 7 Federal Street, Unit 15, Danvers, MA 01923 — easily accessible from Salem, Beverly, Peabody, and Marblehead.
+I take all appointments by booking only.
+Join my waitlist at the link below and I'll be in touch personally to get your teen scheduled.

 The Right Time to Start Is Now

 Acne scars are much harder to treat than acne itself.
 Every month that passes with active, unmanaged breakouts is a month closer to post-acne marks that can take years to fade.
-Professional intervention early — even just a few targeted facials — can make a meaningful difference in your teen's skin, their confidence, and their long-term relationship with skin care.
+I've seen this too many times — and it's exactly why I feel so strongly about early intervention.

-If you're ready to take the next step, we'd love to work with your family.
+If you're ready to take the first step for your teenager, I'd love to hear from you.

 HM Aesthetics · Danvers, MA · North Shore